 RELATED: Chief Keef Raps About Murdering Girl Who Won’t Perform Oral Sex On Him

-Appearing on on BET’s Don’t Sleep with T.J.
+Appearing on BET’s Don’t Sleep with T.J.
 Holmes, JoJo’s distraught mother, Robin Russell, said she doesn’t believe Chief Keef pulled the trigger, but she does believe that he hired a hit-man and she also fears for her life.

 See Don’t Sleep segment below: